Java example

 Grab the license.
 The

-Qlm.LicenseCheckoutErrorexception will be thrown, and your application may want to catch it to explain the error to the user and exit.
-Otherwise, theQlm.Licenseobject contains the useful information about the license, such as its expiration date (license.expiry) and thelicense.propertiesproperty holds a Dictionary of license parameters - a set of key-value pairs, which you, the developer, can use to set the application's behavior.
-For example, you can enable some features based on the presence of certain parameters: e.g.,trial-license=truemay prompt your application to display the "trial copy" badge somewhere.
+Qlm.LicenseCheckoutErrorexception is thrown, and your application may want to catch it to explain the error to the user and exit.
+Otherwise, theQlm.Licenseobject contains useful information about the license, such as its expiration date (license.expiry) and its custom parameters, available vialicense.properties, which holds aMapof key-value pairs you can use to configure application behavior.
+For example, you can enable some features based on the presence of certain parameters: e.g.,trial-license=truemay prompt your application to display the "trial copy" badge.
 One other typical use of such a parameter is to limit the application performance, as inmax-threads=10.The license is released when the

 licenseobject is destroyed or itsDisposemethod is called.